bha-github-organization/trip-d-print/README.md

     *Set the end stop on the 3 hole punch to 10 inch size (basically, 1/2" away from the normal centered location) then punch once, flip, and punch again to get the right pattern.*

-    The above trick to use a 3 hoel punch to create a 6 hole layout isn't working well for me.
+    The above trick to use a 3 hole punch to create a 6 hole layout isn't working well for me.
 No level of hole adjustment nor transparency positioning seems to produce properly aligned holes.
     It is possible I'm "holding it wrong", but I also suspect my old 3 hole punch maybe be misaligned.
 I will try a different punch and see how it goes.
 Meanwhile, I've posted the 6 hole style files if you